 Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

-Self awareness is self knowledge.
-To what degree do you recognise and accept your behaviour, character traits and personality?
+Self-awareness is self-knowledge.
+To what degree do you recognize and accept your behavior, character traits, and personality?
 Where is your individual place in the world?
-Self awareness usually involves complicated thinking processes in order to improve success rates and to better cope with emotions.
+Self-awareness usually involves complicated thinking processes to better cope with emotions.
 Over-thinking and ad infinitum analysis often leads to confusion.
-This article introduces choreology (movement notation) to help increase self awareness from a more simple non-verbal, physical perspective.
-So what is choreology?
+This article introduces choreology (movement notation) to help increase self-awareness from a more simple non-verbal, physical perspective.
+The perspective of movement notation or choreology.

 What is Choreology?

 Invented in 1956 by Rudolph Benesh, choreology or movement notation is a method to write down human movement.
 Similar to how music is written in music notation for composition, prosperity and performance, choreology is a non-verbal and universal language to observe, study and to perform human movement and dance.
 While choreology is most widely used in the recording and staging of dance works, it has also been used in movement therapy, anthropology and ergonomics and, by its very nature, is an extremely valuable tool to increase self awareness.
 Like music notation, because it is non-verbal, people from any country speaking any language can learn, communicate and understand each other with choreology.